 Only a few generations ago, the career path was simple: you did what your parents did.
 If you grew up in a farming family, there was a very good chance that your children would too.

 Now, a young adult’s career choices are wide open.
 There is more emphasis on “passion” and finding meaningful work that brings personal fulfillment and makes a difference in the world.

-But without the clarity of a predetermined career path, many young adults now are stuck and frustrated.
+But without the clarity of a predetermined career path, many young adults find themselves stuck and frustrated.
 They want to find work they love but they don’t know how.
-They assume this must mean getting paid a full-time salary for doing their hobbies.
+They assume this must mean making a full-time salary for doing their hobbies.
 And when they can’t find anyone to pay them for their hobbies they give up on the idea of “finding work they love”.